mydumper/mydumper/docs/mydumper_usage.rst

 .. option:: --chunk-filesize -F

    Split tables into chunks of this output file size.
-This value is in bytes
+This value is in MB

 .. option:: --success-on-1146